tsupplis/RunCPM/README.md

 RunCPM so far runs on the Arduino DUE and on the Teensy 3.5 and 3.6, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 If using the Arduino DUE, RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.
 The Teensy has on on-board SD adapter.

+It incorporates a RAM SPI Interface to use external memory on smaller micro controllers (64K or less)

 Arduino digital and analog read/write support was added by Krzysztof Kliś via BDOS calls (see the bottom of cpm.h file for details).

 LED blink codes: Arduino LED (pin 13) will blink fast when RunCPM is waiting for a serial connection and will send two repeating short blinks when RunCPM has exited (CPU halted).

 ## Building